What are Parent Courses and Variations?

 They can be built from a Parent Course by using translation files.
 This method involves exporting either a CSV file or an XLIFF file from your Parent Course.
 This file will contain all of the Parent Course’s text content.
 These files can then be sent off to your translations vendor or completed in-house.

-Variations can also be manually created without a translation file and translated using translation files at a later date.
+You can also manually create an untranslated Variation to be translated at a later date.
 You can read more about this in Creating Variations manually.

 The Parent and Variation relationship